boylea/devops-talk/practicioners-devops.md

 ^ To give a little context as to where I'm coming from, if you're not familiar with New Relic, we're a monitoring company.
 We're fully SaaS and multi-tenant.

 ^ As a member of a platform team, we aren't tied to a particular product, but support other product teams by providing a foundation to store and query customer telemetry data.
-I've been at New Relic for almost 4 years.

-^ I'm coming from a development background, previous to working on my current team at New Relic, I had only released software.
+^ I'd like to know about you...

 ---